Student Adviser Team

 Bank letter – this letter can be used to open a student bank account and will be addressed to the bank of your choice.
 Eligibility criteria is set by the bank, so please check your preferred bank website for more information.

-Schengen visa letter – this letter can be addressed to the embassy and is used to apply for Schengen visas.
+Schengen visa letter – this letter can be addressed to the embassy and is used to apply for Schengen visa applications.

 e:Vision self-service guide

-You can download a PDF version of these letters from e:Vision or you can email the Student Adviser Team and we can produce it for you.
+If you’re a postgraduate or alumni student, you can email the Student Adviser Team and we can produce a letter for you.
+Please email us on firstname.lastname@example.org with your student ID number.

 Part time students will need to contact their School to obtain these letters.